thedynamiclinker/sudocode/lost+found/trash/principles/Don't Overfit to Perfection.md

 The resulting designs are overfit to perfection, in the sense that the whole system only works when every part is working perfectly.

-Todo: Parable of the Hi Tech Washing Machine
+Todo: Parable of the Hi Tech Washing Machine.